Poincar\'e theory for compact abelian one-dimensional solenoidal groups: The rotation element of a homeomorphism isotopic to a translation

-\begin{theorem} Suppose that $f:\Ss_{G}\To \Ss_{G}$ is any homeomorphism isotopic to the identity, or isotopic to a rotation by an element not in the base leaf, with irrational rotation element $\rho(f)$.
-Then, $f$ is semiconjugated to the irrational rotation $R_{\rho(f)}$ if and only if $f$ has bounded mean variation.
-Furthermore, under the same hypothesis, if $f$ is minimal, then $f$ is conjugated to the rotation $R_{\rho(f)}$. \end{theorem}
+\begin{theorem} Suppose that $f:\Ss_G\To \Ss_G$ is any homeomorphism isotopic to the identity, or isotopic to a rotation by an element not in the base leaf, with irrational rotation element $\rho(f)$.
+The homeomorphism $f$ is semiconjugated to the irrational rotation $R_{\rho(f)}$ if and only if $f$ has bounded mean variation. \end{theorem}